Network filesystems

 Since time is moving and the system evolves things can happen:

-If you get IP6 errors when start the server then comment or uncomment IP6 stuff in /etc/netconfig.
+If getting IP6 errors when start the server then comment or uncomment IP6 stuff in /etc/netconfig.

 mount.nfs: an incorrect mount option was specified

-and run nfs version 3 on a new system you might get in troubles since it wants to take version 4.
-You can fix that with modifying /etc/fstab to hold the nfsvers=3 parameter:
+and run nfs version 3 on a new system troubles might occur since it wants to take version 4. it can be fixed with modifying /etc/fstab to hold the nfsvers=3 parameter:

 <remote computer>:<remote directory> <local mounting point> nfs user,auto,exec,nfsvers=3 0 0